 Raspberry bushes grow best in full sun (at least 6-8 hours), in rich, well-drained soil.
 Gardeners from zone 3 all the way to zone 10 can grow raspberries successfully, given the right variety.
 Read plant descriptions carefully when purchasing and select plants that will thrive in your growing zone.
 Raspberries are self-fertile, so you do not need to plant different varieties to cross pollinate.

 Because of their sprawling habit and need for sturdy support, the best place to grow raspberries is in a row at along the property line.
 Do not grow raspberries in the same garden bed where tomatoes, peppers, eggplants, or other nightshade plants have grown.
 Those plants can harbor verticillium wilt, a disease that will affect the raspberry bushes.

 How to Plant Raspberry Bushes

 Plant raspberry bushes with 3-4 feet between bushes.
 Many raspberry bushes are sold as bareroot plants.
 To plant a bareroot raspberry plant, first soak the plant roots in lukewarm water for an hour.
 Then, dig a hole that is twice as wide and just as deep as the length of the roots.
-Create a 50:50 blend with the soil you removed and Miracle-Gro® All Purpose Garden Soil, to add nutrients and organic matter to help your raspberry bushes thrive.
+Create a 50:50 blend with the soil you removed and aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, to add nutrients and organic matter to help your raspberry bushes thrive.